 Part of my point in making the selection I have made is to highlight the question of who or what kind of person a hero is — we have been discussing this in the past, and comparisons will become clearer as we go along.
 I would also like to shed some light for the first time on issues of style.
 I had thought originally to include at least one of Cicero’s speeches, since that is what he is most noted for; yet he was such a widely learned writer that there are few forms of writing he left untouched.
 He wrote rhetorical theory and philosophy in addition to his speeches.
 All of these are worth reading, and someone who would welcome a little extra reading might want to check out the Pro Milone (Defense of Milo), which will help tie together a number of the strands in these letters, and also some of the subsequent readings of other authors.
 But here I am merely having you read two letters, and they are of a very different sort.

 We will have one encounter with other Roman poets, and then will dive into our reading of the Aeneid.
-You may want to do yourself a favor by getting a head start on the Aeneid.
+You may want to do yourself a favor by getting a head start on it.
 The translation I have recommended is quite straightforward, and though it cannot possibly do justice to the language of the original, it does preserve matters of structure and theme.
 Not to let the cat out of the bag, Vergil (some spell it, less correctly, Virgil) was modeling his work on that of Homer; the structure of the Aeneid directly reflects the structure of the Iliad and of the Odyssey.
-How does it do so?
-How and why (in terms of style) does it feel so different?
+While you are reading it, consider how it does so; how and why, on the other hand, does it feel so different?
 What is Vergil’s political angle, if any?
-Is he promoting Rome, or attacking it from behind?
+Is he promoting Rome, or attacking it from an obscure vantage point?
 Let all this roll around in your head as you read it, and we should be able to have some good discussions when you are finished.

 Contents of this page © Copyright 2001, 2003, 2006, 2010 by Bruce A. McMenomy.